apalache-mc/apalache/docs/src/apalache/config.md

 }
 ```

-Then rename `.apalache.cfg` to `.apalache.json` before running Apalache; legacy application configuration filenames are
+Then rename `.apalache.cfg` to `.apalache.json` before running Apalache.
+Automatically discovered legacy filenames are
-errors.
-With `--debug`, the merged canonical JSON configuration is written to `application-config.json` in the run
+ignored, while an explicit `--config-file` ending in `.cfg` is an error.
+With `--debug`, the merged canonical JSON
-directory.
+configuration is written to `application-config.json` in the run directory.